algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 4. **Scoring:** The candidate and the employer receives a match score due to a strong alignment of soft skills of at least 50% soft-skills overlapping on both parties.

-5. **Recommendation:** The job is presented to the candidate as a match, and the candidate's profile is highlighted to the employer.
+5. **Recommendation:** The job is presented to the candidate as giving him the choice to match.

 ### Example Content for the Matching Algorithm Section
 #### Overview
-The Matching Algorithm is designed to connect job seekers and employers by prioritizing soft skills, thus ensuring a better fit and higher job satisfaction.
+The Matching Algorithm is designed to connect job seekers and employers by prioritizing soft skills than hard skills, thus ensuring a better fit and higher job satisfaction.
 By focusing on attributes like communication, teamwork, and problem-solving, the algorithm aims to provide more meaningful matches.

 #### Algorithm Design
 - **Inputs:**
-  - Candidate Inputs: Soft skills (assessed and endorsed), experience, education, job preferences, location.
+  - **Candidate Inputs:** Soft skills, hard skills, experience, job preferences, location.

-  - Employer Inputs: Job requirements, preferred soft skills, company culture, job location.
+  - **Employer Inputs:** Job requirements, preferred soft skills, company culture, job location.

 - **Outputs:**
-  - Candidate Matches: Ranked job opportunities.
+  - **Candidate Matches:** Ranked job opportunities.

-  - Employer Matches: Ranked candidate profiles.
+  - **Employer Matches:** Ranked candidate profiles.

 #### Matching Criteria
   - **Soft Skills:** Weighted heavily based on job requirements.
+  - **Hard skills:** Consider to ensure that the candidate can do the job.
   - **Experience** Considered to ensure relevant background.
   - **Job Preferences:** Matched to job specifics.
   - **Location:** Geographical matching.